orb-community/pktvisor/README.md

 network data streams and extracting actionable insights directly from the edge while integrating tightly with modern observability stacks.

 It is resource efficient and built from the ground up to be modular and dynamically controlled in real time via API and YAML policies.
-Input and processor modules may be dynamically loaded at runtime.
+Input and analyzer modules may be dynamically loaded at runtime.
 Metric output can be used and visualized both on-node via command line UI (for localized, hyper real-time actions) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.